 Part time = 5 or fewer quarter credits

 Certain grants have different award amounts depending on your enrollment status.
 To receive loan disbursements and/or to prevent your loans from going into repayment, you must maintain at least half-time status.

-Your enrollment status is verified on the Monday following the first full week of the term (Enrollment Confirmation Day).
+Your enrollment status is verified on the Monday after each core day has met once for the term (Enrollment Confirmation Day).
 No changes are made to your aid after this date, unless you drop or withdraw from a course without beginning attendance, in which case your Pell Grant award may be recalculated.

 Your Expected Family Contribution is the amount that you are expected to contribute annually to finance your post-secondary education.
 This number is calculated based on information that you provide on the FAFSA and will be printed on your Student Aid Report.
 The EFC is also used to calculate some grant awards.